cjdoris/pAdicGaloisGroup/README.md

-                                    a common subgroup which could be a Galois group , Reprocess: BOOL           When true, on a descent re-use all resolvents computed so far , Reset: BOOL               When true, on a descent reset the subgroup choice algorithm ]
+                                    a common subgroup which could be a Galois group , Reprocess: BOOL           When true, on a descent re-use all resolvents computed so far , Reset: BOOL               When true, on a descent reset the subgroup choice algorithm , Useful:                   How to decide whether a subgroup is useful [ "Generous"                  Useful if there is a pair of nodes with different statistics , "Strict"                    Useful if there is a pair of nodes with strictly nested statistics ]
+  ]

 RESEVAL_ALG